Traeger-GmbH/release-server/Docs/api/API.md

 <div style="page-break-after: always;">

-## 7. Download der neuesten Version eines spezifischen Produktes / Artefaktes (Story 8)
+## 7. Download of latest version of a specific artifact / product

-Liefert das neueste Artefakt des spezifischen Produktes.
+Retrieves the latest artifact of a specific product.

 - **URL** : `/releaseartifact/download/:product/:os/:hwArch/latest`